Get 80% off your plan for your first 3 months*

 Overtime calculation and compliance requirements

 Overtime calculation determines when employees earn higher pay rates for extra hours worked.
-Rules vary by industry and employment law, making official pay guides essential starting points.
+In New Zealand, employment contracts typically define overtime requirements, and rules vary by industry.
+Official pay guides are essential starting points.

 Employers must follow three key requirements:

-• Apply correct multipliers: Use appropriate rates like time-and-a-half or double time
+• Apply correct multipliers: use appropriate rates like time-and-a-half or double time

-• Record hours accurately: Track all hours worked for compliant payroll calculations
+• Record hours accurately: track all hours worked for compliant payroll calculations

 These best practices help small businesses manage overtime compliantly and efficiently:

-• Keep employment agreements current: Ensure overtime rules are clear from the start
+• Keep employment agreements current: ensure overtime rules are clear from the start

-• Check pay guides regularly: Stay updated as awards and agreements change frequently
+• Check pay guides regularly: stay updated as awards and agreements change frequently

-• Use timesheets consistently: Maintain accurate records of all hours worked
+• Use timesheets consistently: maintain accurate records of all hours worked

-• Automate calculations: Use tools like Xero Payroll to apply multipliers correctly
+• Automate calculations: use tools like Xero Payroll to apply multipliers correctly

-• Review reports regularly: Catch errors early and stay audit-ready
+• Review reports regularly: catch errors early and stay audit-ready

 Bonus structure setup and payroll integration